 During most weeks this semester, starting Week 1, we will have opportunities for you to earn points toward your participation grade by completing a participation assignment.
 Some of these assignments will involve what we refer to as a "check-in."
-There are seven check-ins that you will be asked to complete this semester, and each check-in will be completed by clicking on the Quizzes link, going to the Surveys section, and then clicking on the link to the appropriate check-in.
+There are nine check-ins that you will be asked to complete this semester, and each check-in will be completed by clicking on the Quizzes link, going to the Surveys section, and then clicking on the link to the appropriate check-in.
 We will also share links to the check-ins within our weekly overviews.
-We will release each check-in at 8 a.m. on Monday, and it must be completed no later than 11:59 p.m. on Sunday.
+We will release each check-in at 8 a.m. on Monday, and it must be completed no later than 11:59 p.m. on Sunday (with the exception of the final check-in assignment of the semester, due on a Wednesday at 11:59 p.m.).
 These check-ins will be brief and will be graded based on completeness.
 It might not always seem like the check-ins relate to the content of the course, but trust us; they all have a purpose!
 The check-ins will generally just involve answering a single question or sharing some data with us.

-The rest of your participation points will come from completing four discussion activities.
+The rest of your participation points will come from completing five discussion activities.
 Each discussion activity will involve responding to a particular discussion prompt and then returning to the discussion, before the deadline, to comment on a posting made by one of your peers or to expand upon your original discussion posting.
 Ideally, your participation in these discussion activities will involve posting your initial response early in the week, by Wednesday, and then returning later in the week to read through other posts and comment accordingly.
 Directions for each discussion activity will be posted within the appropriate discussion forums.
 You can find our discussion forums by clicking on the Discussions link.
-We will also share instructions via a Word and PDF file within the overview for the week in which the discussion is meant to take place.
-As with the check-in assignments, we will release each discussion activity assignment forum at 8 a.m. on Monday, and the discussion must be completed no later than 11:59 p.m. on Sunday.
+We will also share instructions via a Word and PDF file within the overview for the week in which the discussion activity assignment forum at 8 a.m. on Monday, and the discussion must be completed no later than 11:59 p.m. on Sunday.
 Discussions are a time for you to reflect on and discuss course content.
 We also hope they can be a valuable opportunity for you to connect with and learn from your peers, and to connect with our instructional team.
 All discussion assignments will be graded based on completeness.

 Our participation assignments comprise a small percentage of your final grade.
-Altogether, there will be 11 participation assignments this semester: Seven check-ins and four discussion activities.
-Each of these 11 assignments will be worth two points.
-We will automatically drop your first two missed participation assignments at the end of the semester and include only nine of these assignments as your participation grade.
-There will be no participation assignment during the final week of our summer term (Week 12).
+Altogether, there will be 14 participation assignments this semester: Nine check-ins and five discussion activities.
+Each of these 14 assignments will be worth two points.
+We will automatically drop your first three missed participation assignments at the end of the semester and include only 11 of these assignments as your participation grade.
+There will be no participation assignment during Weeks 8 and 14.